Matt Baker: Other television work

 In 2003, Baker was a guest on A Song For Europe contest to decide the UK entry to the Eurovision Song Contest, where he announced the scores for the North of England.
 He was one of three main presenters on the final series of the BBC One reality series City Hospital.
 In March 2007, and again in 2008, Baker co-presented coverage of Crufts.
 Also in 2007, he co-presented five episodes of Animal Rescue Live with Selina Scott.
 The episodes were shown across a week and were broadcast live from Battersea Dogs & Cats Home in London.

 As part of the celebration for London's winning bid to host the 2012 Olympics, Baker co-hosted the London 2012 party with Claudia Winkleman on 24 August 2008, after the closing ceremony of the Beijing Olympics.
 For the BBC's coverage of the 2008 Summer Olympics in Beijing, Baker commentated on the gymnastics events.
-He provided commentary for the gymnastics at the 2012 Summer Olympics in London, as well as doing some presenting work.
+He provided commentary for the gymnastics at the 2012 Summer Olympics in London, as well as doing some presenting other morning coverage.
 Matt Baker was also a Torch Bearer for the Olympic Flame as it was carried into Durham City as part of the flame's tour of Great Britain.
-In 2016, Baker again provided the BBC commentary on the gymnastic events at the Rio Olympics.
-Matt continued his previous commentating work by providing commentary for the Tokyo 2020 gymnastics events.
+In 2016, Baker again provided the commentated on and presented from the gymnastic events at the Rio Olympics.
+Matt continued his previous commentating work by providing commentary for the Tokyo 2020 and Paris 2024 gymnastics events.

+Baker has also commentated on the gymnastics for the BBC at World and European Championships, as well as the Commonwealth Games.
+For the Glasgow 2014 Commonwealth Games, Baker presented from and commentated on live gymnastics events.
+He also commentated on the gymnastics for the Gold Coast 2018 and Birmingham 2022 games.

 In October 2009, Baker took part in the reality programme Around the World in 80 Days to raise money for Children in Need.
 He undertook the Kazakhstan to Mongolia leg with Julia Bradbury.
 For Children in Need, Baker rode a bicycle towing a rickshaw 484 miles from Edinburgh to London in 2011, which took about a week up to the fund raising night on 18 November.
 He averaged around 60 miles per day, raising well over £1.5 million for the charity.
 In the summer of 2006, Baker was a celebrity showjumper in the Sport Relief event Only Fools on Horses.

 In 2015, Baker along with Mel Giedroyc co-hosted four-part BBC One series The Gift.

 In 2015, Baker co-hosted a three-part factual series Big Blue Live for BBC One.
 The series focussed on marine wildlife in Monterey Bay, California.
 He hosted alongside Steve Backshall, Liz Bonnin, Hugh Fearnley-Whittingstall and Lindsey Chapman.

 In July 2017, Baker co-presented Wild Alaska Live on BBC One with Steve Backshall and Liz Bonnin.